From Saint-Hernot to Morgat via Cap de la Chèvre

 Equipment:

 Hiking boots required.
-Rain protection: rain cape, rucksack cover, etc. Sun protection depending on the season and your sensitivity.
-Hiking stick users are asked to use sticks with rubber tips so as not to damage the coastal paths.
+Rain gear: rain cape, rucksack cover, etc. Sun protection depending on the season and your skin sensitivity.
+Hikers using walking poles are asked to use poles with rubber tips to avoid damaging the coastal paths.

 Route and guidance:

-- Respect the ropes that line the trails, either to protect a sensitive natural environment or for safety reasons.
+- Please respect the ropes marking the edges of the paths, either to protect a sensitive natural environment or for safety reasons.

-- Although there are no truly exposed sections, the coastal path between (3) and (6) sometimes passes close to cliffs, where caution is advised.
+- Although there are no truly exposed sections, the coastal path between (3) and (6) sometimes runs close to cliffs where caution is advised.

-- Between (3) and (11), the red and white markings of the GR®34 are present at major intersections but rather rare on coastal paths where the route is simple, if not obvious.
+- Between (3) and (11), the red and white markings of the GR®34 are present at major junctions but are rather scarce on the coastal paths where the route is straightforward, if not obvious.

-- Be vigilant in locating the start of the trail (11) after the Grande Roche.
+- Be vigilant to spot the start of path (11) after the Grande Roche.

-- A detailed map is required (at least the one accompanying this description) or a route on your smartphone.
+- A detailed map is required (at the very least the one accompanying this description) or a route track on a smartphone.

 Resources along the way: